Mymyilmaz/idmanagement.gov/_playbooks/playbook-autopen_archived.md

 type: Markdown
 # Archived Page (CJB)
 # Date: 03/15/2025
-# Reason: Page superseeded by /playbooks/dds/
+# Reason: Page superseded by /playbooks/dds/
 # permalink: /playbooks/autopen/
 description: This playbook outlines the process for an agency to implement a Digital Autopen for Federal Register documents.
 sidenav: playbooks